The Complete Guide to Selecting the Best UTVs of 2019

 Additionally, the powertrain is arranged to sit as low and centered as possible to further enhance handling and passenger comfort.
 It also competes with all the high-end models in available accessories, from a full length roof panel to a completely enclosed cab with a windshield wiper, locking doors and rear window/hatch, sliding windows, an in-dash stereo and integrated heater.

-Best UTV for Trail Riding and Best UTV for Mud 2019: Can-Am Maverick Trail 1000, Polaris RZR 900, & Polaris RZR XP 1000 High Lifter Edition
+Best UTV for Trail Riding and Best UTV for Mud 2019: Can-Am Maverick Trail 1000, Polaris RZR 900, and Polaris RZR XP 1000 High Lifter Edition

 Trail: Can-Am Maverick Trail 1000 & Polaris RZR 900